5 Steps To Becoming The Size-Friendly Midwife Someone Really Needs

 The only thing you can tell by looking at someone of size is that they exist in a larger body.
 When assumptions are made about a person’s food intake, activity level, or personal habits, the trust a patient has in their care provider can be broken.

-Challenge yourself to not just assume you’re already a size-friendly provider and listen to the experiences of people of size.
+Challenge yourself to not just assume you’re already a fat friendly midwife and listen to the experiences of people of size.
 Notice where a bias exists in you and challenge it.
 There are online courses you can take to address your personal biases as well.

 Doing the hard work of changing our personal biases isn’t easy, but it’s necessary!